Super Mario Galaxy: Music

 During development, Mahito Yokota, who was in charge of the musical direction, originally wanted Super Mario Galaxy to have a Latin American style of music, and even had composed 28 tracks in that style.
-Latin American percussion instruments had already been featured in previous Super Mario installments, such as steelpans, bongo drums, and congas.
+Latin American percussion instruments had already been featured in previous Super Mario installments, such as steelpans, bongo drums and congas.
 For Super Mario Galaxys theme, Yokota used Latin American instruments and a synthesiser to replicate the sounds featured in old science fiction films.
 The composition was approved by Yoshiaki Koizumi, the game's director and designer, but when Yokota presented it to the game's sound supervisor, Koji Kondo, he stated that it was "no good".
-When asked why his music was rejected, Kondo responded: "if somewhere in your mind you have an image that Mario is cute, please get rid of it".
+When asked why his music was rejected, Kondo responded: "If somewhere in your mind you have an image that Mario is cute, please get rid of it."
 Incensed by the rejection, Yokota almost resigned from his job, but Kondo implied that Mario's character was "cool" and instructed him to try again.

 According to Yokota, he was under the impression that Mario was suited for children, causing him to create "cute" music that would appeal to the targeted audience.
-The game's director, Yoshiaki Koizumi, after Yokota's music was rejected, later complimented him telling him "It wasn't so bad".
+Koizumi, after Yokota's music was rejected, later complimented him telling him "It wasn't so bad."
 Three months later, Yokota presented three different styles of music to Miyamoto: one piece had an orchestral sound, the other had pop music, and the last featured a mix of both orchestral and pop music.
 Miyamoto chose the orchestral piece, as it sounded the most "space-like".
 Yokota stated that Miyamoto chose the piece without knowing that Kondo actually wrote it.
 In a retrospective interview, Satoru Iwata said that Miyamoto chose the music that sounded "space-like" because he was looking for a sound that would express the game, in contrast to the tropical sounds of Super Mario Bros.
 Yokota revealed that he initially struggled to create music that sounded like a Super Mario game, but as time progressed he declared that the songs he made for the game had "become natural".